Carlos Correa Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is sixth in the league with a collective 9.8 strikeouts per nine innings.
+- The White Sox pitching staff is second in the league with a collective 10.6 strikeouts per nine innings.

-- The White Sox's 6.80 team ERA ranks 28th across all MLB pitching staffs.
+- The White Sox have a 5.97 team ERA that ranks 28th across all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (18 total, 1.8 per game).
+- White Sox pitchers combine to give up 20 total home runs at a clip of 1.7 per game (fourth-most in baseball).

-- Cease (1-0) starts for the White Sox, his third of the season.
+- The White Sox will look to Giolito (0-0) in his third start this season.

-- In his most recent time out on Wednesday, the righty tossed five innings against the San Francisco Giants, giving up one earned run while surrendering one hit.
+- The right-hander last appeared on Friday against the Pittsburgh Pirates, when he tossed four innings, allowing seven earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.